George L. Street III: World War II

 While serving in Gar, he made nine war patrols.
-Street received two Silver Stars for his "for conspicuous gallantry and intrepidity in action against the enemy while serving as Assistant Approach Officer aboard the ...
+Street received two Silver Stars "for conspicuous gallantry and intrepidity in action against the enemy while serving as Assistant Approach Officer aboard the ...
 U.S.S.
 GAR (SS-206)" on Gar's first and tenth patrols.

 On July 6, 1944, LCDR Street reported to the Portsmouth Naval Shipyard to fit out the USS Tirante (SS-420), his first command.
 Commissioning the ship in November, the captain took his new boat for shakedown training in Long Island Sound and further training in waters off Panama and Hawaii.
 The ship's first war patrol, commencing March 3, 1945, was southwest of Kyūshū, Japan's southernmost island.
 By that point in the war, most of Japan's merchant fleet had already been sunk, but Street went into shallow water close to shore and found several ships.

 Searching westward of Kyushu, Tirante patrolled the approaches to Nagasaki.
 She had good hunting.
 She sank the 703-ton tanker Fuji Maru on 25 March and followed this success with the sinking of the 1,218-ton freighter Nase Maru three days later.
 After the latter attack, Japanese escorts kept Tirante down for seven hours, before she slipped away from her hunters, unscathed.

 On 31 March, Tirante shelled and sank a 70-ton lugger with 5-inch and 40-millimeter gunfire and, on 1 April, missed an LST-type vessel with a spread of three torpedoes.
 The submarine soon shifted to waters off the south coast of Korea, near the Strait of Tsushima.
 At twilight on 6 April, she battle-surfaced and captured a small Japanese fishing vessel and took its three crewmen prisoner before sinking the prize.

 The following day, Tirante torpedoed a 2,800-ton cargo freighter loaded with a deck cargo of oil drums.
 The submarine surfaced, looked over the debris, and directed nearby Korean fishing craft to pick up two survivors who were clinging to pieces of wreckage.
 Nevertheless, although observers on the submarine reported witnessing the maru's sinking, post-war examination of Japanese records failed to confirm the "kill."

 Having broken the Japanese codes, American naval intelligence men were able to anticipate Japanese movements.
 One intercepted enemy message told of an important convoy steaming toward Tirante's area.
 In response to this information, the submarine laid an ambush on 9 April.
 Picking out two targets, she fired three torpedoes at each.
 One spread missed, but the other struck the 5,500-ton transport Nikko Maru— carrying homeward-bound Japanese soldiers and sailors from Shanghai.
 As the important auxiliary slipped beneath the waves, enemy escorts leapt to the offensive.
 To ward off the counterattack, Tirante fired a "cutie" (a small anti-escort homing torpedo) at one of the escorts and heard subsequent "breaking-up noises."
 But again, post-war accounting failed to confirm the sinking.